 15% of the UK population have IBS at some time, and 67% of IBS sufferers are women.
 IBS accounts for 10% of all GP visits and 50% of all visits to gastroenterologists.
-IBS is a condition for which the NHS has limited treatment options.
+However IBS is a condition for which the NHS has only limited treatment options.

 Irritable Bowel Syndrome (IBS) is defined by the Rome III criteria as symptoms of recurrent abdominal pain or discomfort and a marked change in bowel habit for at least six months, with symptoms experienced on at least three days of at least three months.
 Two or more of the following must apply:

 The Rome III Criteria is as defined by the Rome Foundation which is an independent not for profit organisation that provides support for activities designed to create scientific data and educational information to assist in the diagnosis and treatment of functional gastrointestinal disorders (FGIDs).
 The Rome Foundation’s mission is to improve the lives of people with functional GI disorders.